 Some of the questions that you are likely to be asked include the following:

-- When were you initially diagnosed with your condition?
-The underwriters will need to know when you were initially diagnosed with hemophilia.
-Because this can be a life threatening condition, detecting it early can be extremely important in how you are able to control and monitor it – especially with regard to the frequency of your bleeding.
-If you have a good control on your bleeding, it is possible that you could obtain a mild substandard rating on your life insurance coverage.
+- How long have you been dealing with your condition?
+Detecting it early can be extremely important in how you are able to control and monitor it – especially with regard to the frequency of your bleeding.
+If you have a good control of your bleeding, it is possible that you could obtain a mild substandard rating on your life insurance coverage.
 If not, a medium substandard rating may also be possible.

 - Approximately how many episodes of bleeding do you have per year?
 The underwriters will also need to know how many episodes of bleeding that you have each year.
 This is because the more frequent these episodes are – as well as the longer the bleeding time is – will help the underwriters to determine a more appropriate underwriting classification for your policy.
 Another important factor is where your episodes of bleeding occur (i.e., what area of your body).
 This is because if the episodes of bleeding occur at or near major organs, they will be considered to be more serious.

 - What, if any, medications do you take for your condition?
-The underwriters will also want to know if you are taking any medications in order to help in preventing bleeding episodes – and if so, which one(s).
 If the medication is helping you to control your condition, it is possible to qualify for a mild substandard rating.

 - Do you have regularly scheduled visits with your hematologist in order to discuss your condition?
 By having regular check-ups with your specialist, it shows that you are working to control your condition – and this is a positive sign in the eyes of the underwriters.

-- Have you had any type of relevant lab testing performed over the past year?
+- Have you gone through any diagnostic labs or testing recently?
 By having relevant lab tests performed such as those that measure your bleeding and clotting time, the underwriters will be able to obtain a better idea on your risk for hemorrhage.
 In addition, by having positive exam results, you may be able to obtain a better rating for a policy as well.

 - Do you participate in potentially high risk activities or hobbies?
 The underwriters will also need to know if you participate in activities such as sports that could trigger bleeding.
 If so, you could potentially obtain a higher policy rating, as this would be considered a higher risk of claim to the life insurance company.